 After our stop at Skull Island, we dove Munda Bar.
 With the distant cyclone forming, the current here was a lot stronger than expected.
 The reef was littered with sea stars, and we saw a triton sea snail eating one of them.
 We also spotted a turtle and the white bonnet anemonefish, but we ditched the dive a bit early due to the unfavorable conditions.

-Crocodile and Waterfall Tour
+Crocodile and Waterfall Tour in Munda

 On the whole, we had a great time diving in Munda and on our final day before flying, we took another tour with Billy.
 Libby, Julie, Dustin and I signed up to see saltwater crocodiles and to go for a hike to a waterfall.
 This time, we knew were going in a boat!